weizman/temp-website/page-securely-snow-across.md

 ![Snow DEMO CTF](https://s4.gifyu.com/images/Screen-Recording-2022-08-07-at-17.39.25.gif)

 Lack of full control over iFrames is a major enabler for successfully carrying supply chain attacks.
-To be more precise, let's get into the attackers shows:
+To be more precise, let's get into the attackers shoes:

 Assuming we already successfully breached the supply chain of a web app and we use our code execution to steal information and exfiltrate it using `fetch` API: